 Orthodontic treatment has come a long way in recent years, with various tools and techniques available to help correct dental issues.
 One such tool is orthodontic headgear, which can help treat problems with jaw misalignment.

 At the Centre for Invisible Orthodontics, Dr. Stephen Grussmark, our affordable Miami orthodontist, welcomes patients from Key Biscayne, Brickell, and Miami Beach, FL, to discover our suite of personalized orthodontic solutions.
+Learn more by calling (305) 441-1200.

-What is Orthodontic Headgear?
+What Is Orthodontic Headgear?

 How Does Orthodontic Headgear Work?

-Orthodontic headgear applies gentle pressure to the patient’s teeth and jaw.
+Orthodontic headgear applies gentle pressure to the patient’s teeth and jaw. bones.
 Depending on the type of headgear used, this pressure may be applied in different ways.
-For example, some headgear uses elastics to pull the teeth and jaw into alignment, while others use springs or other mechanisms to create pressure.
+For example, some headgear uses elastics to pull the teeth and lower jaw into alignment, while others use springs or other mechanisms to create pressure.

-When is Orthodontic Headgear Used?
+When Is Orthodontic Headgear Used?

 Orthodontic headgear can treat issues with the alignment of the teeth and jaw.
-Some common conditions that may be treated with orthodontic headgear include:
+Some common orthodontic conditions that may be treated with orthodontic headgear include:

-• Overbite: When the upper teeth extend too far over the lower teeth.
+Overbite: When the upper teeth extend too far over the lower teeth.

-• Underbite: When the lower teeth extend too far forward.
+Underbite: When the lower teeth extend too far forward.

-• Crossbite: When the upper and lower teeth don’t meet.
+Crossbite: When the upper and lower teeth don’t meet.

-• Open Bite: When the front teeth don’t meet when the mouth is closed.
+Open Bite: When the front teeth don’t meet when the mouth is closed.

 In addition, orthodontic headgear may also help create space in the mouth or prevent teeth from moving after straightening treatment.